QuentinRa/blog.quentinra.dev/maths/optimization/uo/use-hessian.md

 * **definite semi-negative**: the point is a maximum global
 * **indefinite**: the point is a saddle point

-In order to know the definite/indefinite properties, you can
+To find if the hessian is definite/indefinite, you can

 1. evaluate each determinant, using the minor of a matrix
 2. check eigenvalues